mercmobily/bookingdojo/README.md

     node server

 * Will start the server using TingoDb as the database server.
-* Dojo will be expected to be in the /dojo folder
+* Dojo will be expected to be in the public/dojo folder (you will need to place it there)

 You can change how things are configured by changing the file configServer.js.